 Switch: Perfect either way.
 If you really like to ride switch the Custom Flying V is the call of the hybrid rocker customs.

 Jibbing: This performs better than most boards of this flex and it isn’t bad at all in the jib park for someone who runs a little on the normal side weight wise.
 If you are lighter then softer flexing Burton boards will be the call but if you run a little thick like we do you will like this ride.

 Pipe: It’s missing the edge hold and carving drive from wall to wall to make it a good to great pipe board.
-However it’s got a forgiving nature and will be fine in a soft spring pipe.
+However, it’s got a forgiving nature and will be fine in a soft spring pipe.

 Jumps: This board just pops and snaps you into the air.
 Combine this with some hinge tech bindings and you have a board that pops higher than the vast majority of boards out there.
 This is an excellent hybrid rocker style jump board that has the kind of ollie power to make even a not so strong rider pop really high.
-In the jump park it is all about spinning and it’s a very easy forgiving ride.
-For us and our weight this is more of a small to medium sized kicker board.
+In the jump park, it is all about spinning and it’s a very easy forgiving ride.
+For us and our weight, this is more of a small to medium sized kicker board.
 Medium is like 20 feet between the ramps end and landing zones beginning.
 It seems a little chattery for larger kickers but it’s still very doable.
-So 90% of most riders will love launching off anything all over the mountain and be more than happy in the most of the jump parks in the US.
-If you ride in places like Mammoth that often have 50-90 foot kickers and your fucked up enough in the head to hit them up a lot then there might be better boards.
+So 90% of most riders will love launching off anything all over the mountain and be more than happy in most of the jump parks in the US.
+If you ride in places like Mammoth that often have 50-90 foot kickers and you are fucked up enough in the head to hit them up a lot then there might be better boards.